alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

 >
 > The commands below should be run on the machine where aptly is
 > running.
+> The example used is for upgrading Ruby by adding a new package to the `rbenv-ruby` repository

 1. Download the package to your local machine
 2. Upload the package to the aptly machine: